This company is not yet authorized. See reviews below to learn more or submit your own review.

 - VA loans

-LoanDepot prioritizes creating a streamlined loan process through its mello smartloan program.
-With mello, LoanDepot can eliminate a large part of the paperwork that’s usually required for a mortgage by digitally verifying your income, employment and more.
-The technology also helps you determine which loan types work well for your situation.
+LoanDepot offers cash-out and rate and term refinancing.
+It prioritizes creating a streamlined process through its mello smartloan.
+This eliminates a large part of the paperwork usually required for a mortgage by digitally verifying your income, employment and more.
+The technology also helps determine which loan types work best for your situation.
+Results may vary, and conditions apply.

-If you’re interested in applying for a mortgage with LoanDepot, visit its website to begin your application and see daily mortgage and refinancing rates.
-To start your application, you need to give LoanDepot some specific information about your situation, such as whether you are:
+- If you’re interested in applying for a mortgage with LoanDepot, visit its website to begin your application.
+To start your application, you need to give LoanDepot some specific information about your situation, such as if you are:

 - Buying or refinancing